ymaltsman/Hydra-FCS/README.md

 w(\theta_1, \theta_2, \theta_3) = R\sin(\theta_1)\sin(\theta_2)\sin(\theta_3).
 $$

-Thus a parametric 4d surface takes three inputs and spits out four outputs, so we can use it as a map taking a RGB color as input and outputting the entries of 2x2 matrix, transforms screen position:
+Thus a parametric 4d surface takes three inputs and spits out four outputs, so we can use it as a map taking a RGB color as input and outputting the entries of 2x2 matrix, transforming screen position:
 ```
 iSpiral(1, .5).hpCone(pMobiusStrip(1, 7).pSpiral(iCircle()), .6).out()
 ```

 You can see all of the available functions and their parameters in HydraFCS.js.
 Feel free to reach out, raise an issue, or PR.
 ## List of Functions and their default parameters
+This is not even close to an exhaustive list of cool curves and surfaces that are out there See e.g. [fifty famous curves](https://elepa.me/wp-content/uploads/2013/11/fifty-famous-curves.pdf) and [3DXM surface gallery](https://virtualmathmuseum.org/Surface/gallery_o.html).
+Feel free to add more functions to the library.
+There are also potentially other interesting ways of mapping curves and surfaces to visuals, and if you have any ideas feel free to reach out to me or raise an issue to discuss.
 ### Implicit Curves
 The convention for implicit curves is that frequency in time is always the first parameter.
 ```